JanuszL/CV-CUDA/docs/sphinx/samples/python_samples/commons/imagebatchencoder_pytorch.rst

 ====================

 The image batch encoder is responsible for saving image tensors to the disk as JPG images.
 The actual encoding is done in batches using the ``PIL`` library.
-Although used in the semantic segmentation sample, this image encoder is generic enough to be used in other applications.
+The image encoder is generic enough to be across the sample applications.
 The code associated with this class can be found in the ``samples/common/python/torch_utils.py`` file.

 The image batch encoder is a relatively simple class.
 Here is how its ``__init__`` method is defined.